lachadev/lachadev.github.io/README.md

-# lachadev.github.io
-I vibe coded the rest of the websites
+I vibe coded the rest of the websites (i dont like webdev)